Monash University Faculty of Medicine, Nursing and Health Sciences

-The Monash University Faculty of Medicine, Nursing and Health Sciences is an Australian health care provider.
+The Monash University Faculty of Medicine, Nursing and Health Sciences is an Australian healthcare provider.
 It comprises 10 schools, teaching and clinical centers and research institutes.
 The faculty offers undergraduate, postgraduate and professional education programs in medicine, nursing and allied health, and is a member of the M8 Alliance of Academic Health Centers, Universities and National Academies.

-The faculty's current dean is Professor Christina Mitchell.
+The faculty's current dean is Christina Mitchell.

 Campuses

 Australia

 The faculty primarily operates from Monash University's Clayton, Caulfield and Peninsula campuses, all based in metropolitan Melbourne.
 Of these, Monash Clayton is home to the majority of the faculty's schools, research centers and technology platforms.

 The Peninsula campus is located close to Frankston Hospital.
 Courses taught at this campus include nursing and midwifery, emergency health and paramedic practice, physiotherapy and occupational therapy.
 In 2016, the university committed $20 million to developing the campus.

 The graduate-entry Bachelor of Medical Science and Doctor of Medicine (MD) program is the only course still offered at Churchill, following the transfer of the Monash Gippsland campus to Federation University Australia in 2014.

 Researchers, clinicians and students are also based at off-campus locations such as The Alfred Hospital, Monash Medical Centre and Box Hill Hospital.